-Director Fumiya Kokubu
+Fumiya Kokubu

-Member of the Nominating Committee (Chairperson) Member of the Compensation Committee
+Member of the Nominating Committee (Chairperson)Member of the Compensation Committee

-Mr. Fumiya Kokubu held positions of President and CEO, and Chairman of the Board of Marubeni Corporation from April 2013, and has abundant experience and deep insight regarding corporate management.
+Mr. Fumiya Kokubu held positions of President and CEO, and Chairman of the Board of Marubeni Corporation from April 2013 to March 2025, and has abundant experience and deep insight regarding corporate management.
 He has properly fulfilled his duties as Outside Director since June 2020, and additionally as the Chairperson of the Nominating Committee and a Member of the Compensation Committee since June 2021 by overseeing the entire business management of the Company from an independent standpoint.

-Apr.
-1975 Joined Marubeni Corporation

 - Apr.
-2013 President and CEO.
-Member of the Board of Marubeni Corporation - Apr.
-2019 Chairman of the Board of Marubeni Corporation (present) - Jun.
+1975 Joined Marubeni Corporation - Apr.
+2013 President and CEO, Member of the Board of Marubeni Corporation - Apr.
+2019 Chairman of the Board of Marubeni Corporation - Jun.
 2019 Outside Director of Taisei Corporation (present) - Jun.
 2020 Outside Director of the Company (present) - Jun.
 2021 Member of the Nominating Committee (Chairperson) (present) - Jun.
-2021 Member of the Compensation Committee (present) - May 2022 Chairperson of Japan Machinery Center for Trade and Investment (present) - May 2022 Chairman of Japan Foreign Trade Council, Inc. (present)
+2021 Member of the Compensation Committee (present) - May 2022 Chairperson of Japan Machinery Center for Trade and Investment (present) - May 2022 Chairman of Japan Foreign Trade Council, Inc. (resigned in May 2024) - Apr.
+2025 Director, Member of the Board, Executive Corporate Advisor of Marubeni Corporation (present)

-Yoichiro Ogawa Member of the Audit Committee (Chairperson)
+Yoichiro Ogawa

-Member of the Compensation Committee
+- Member of the Audit Committee (Chairperson) - Member of the Compensation Committee